HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 3/1a-jquery.md

 ## Tutorial: jQuery events

+### Aside: Functions as first-class objects

+Let's take a quick detour to the "Functions as first-class objects" notes.
+If we master functions then jQuery events will be really easy to work with.

+### Events

 With jQuery we can do anything we want in response to an **event**.
 In the browser events usually consist of a mouse click, a mouse hover, scrolling, window resize, keyboard presses, etc. The process looks like this:

 1. **Event Binding**: attach an event **listener** to a jQuery object with the `on()` method.